StockwatchDev/application_settings/README.md

 [toml](https://toml.io/en/) configuration files that are parsed into dataclasses.
 This brings some benefits:

-- Configuration parameters are typed;
+- Configuration parameters are typed, which allows for improved static code analyses;
 - IDEs will provide helpful hints and completion when using configuration parameters;
 - More control over what happens when a config file contains mistakes (by leveraging the power of [pydantic](https://docs.pydantic.dev/));
-- Possibility to specify defaults when no config file (entry) is found;
+- Possibility to specify defaults when no config file is found or entries are missing;
 - Configuration described in a human-usable, flexible, standardardized and not overly complex format.